wp-plugins/add-to-any/README.txt

 The WordPress plugin to help people **share**, **bookmark**, and **email** your posts and pages using any service, such as Facebook, Twitter, StumbleUpon, Google, Digg, Delicious, and well over 100 more sharing and social bookmarking sites.
 New: **Google +1 Button** in addition to the **Facebook Like Button** and **Twitter Tweet Button**.

-This sharing plugin comes with AddToAny's customizable Smart Menu, which places the services visitors use at the top of the menu, based on each visitor's browsing and usage history.
+This sharing plugin comes with a customizable Smart Menu, which places the services visitors use at the top of the menu, based on each visitor's browsing and usage history.

-<a href="http://www.addtoany.com/" title="Sharing button widget">Share Button</a> (demo)
+<a href="http://share.lockerz.com/" title="Sharing button widget">Share Button</a> (demo)

 The Email tab makes it easy to share via Google Gmail, Yahoo!
 Mail, Hotmail, AOL, and any other web-based emailer or desktop program.
-The Add to Favorites button (or Bookmark tab) helps users bookmark using any browser (Internet Explorer, Firefox, Chrome, Safari, Opera, etc.).

-Standalone **share icons** let you optimize your blog posts for specific social sites.
+Standalone **share icons** let you optimize your blog posts & pages for specific social sites.
 Choose from over 100 individual services.

-* AddToAny Smart Menu & <a href="http://www.addtoany.com/buttons/customize/standalone_services">AddToAny Kit</a>
+* Smart Menu & <a href="http://share.lockerz.com/buttons/customize/standalone_services">Kit</a>
 * Individual share links (like Sociable)
-* Includes all <a href="http://www.addtoany.com/services/">services</a>
+* Includes all <a href="http://share.lockerz.com/services/">services</a>
-* Google Analytics integration (<a href="http://www.addtoany.com/ext/google_analytics/">access guide</a>)
+* Google Analytics integration (<a href="http://share.lockerz.com/ext/google_analytics/">access guide</a>)
 * WordPress optimized with asynchronous script loading
 * Localized in English, Chinese, Spanish, Arabic, French, Portuguese, Japanese, Italian, Dutch, Danish, Catalan, Persian, Russian, Turkish, Albanian, Romanian, Belarusian, Greek, Irish
 * Easily customizable for beginners or advanced users, and highly extensible for developers and designers
 * Many more publisher and user features!

-After **years of active development**, over **1.8 million downloads**, and **ongoing support from the community**, AddToAny still strives to be the best WordPress plugin for sharing.
+After **years of active development**, over **2 million downloads**, and **ongoing support from the community**, this plugin still strives to be the best WordPress plugin for sharing.
 We hope it's perfect for everyone by version 1.0.

 <a href="http://www.addtoany.com/share_save" title="Share">Share this</a> plugin

 See also:

-* The standard <a href="http://www.addtoany.com/buttons/">Share button</a> widget
+* The standard <a href="http://share.lockerz.com/buttons/">Share button</a> widget
-* The <a href="http://www.addtoany.com/buttons/for/wordpress_com" title="WordPress.com sharing button widget">Share button for WordPress.com</a> blogs
+* The <a href="http://share.lockerz.com/buttons/for/wordpress_com" title="WordPress.com sharing button widget">Share button for WordPress.com</a> blogs
 * The <a href="/extend/plugins/add-to-any-subscribe/" title="WordPress RSS Subscribe widget plugin">Subscribe button</a> plugin

-<a href="http://www.addtoany.com/blog/">AddToAny Blog</a> | <a href="http://www.addtoany.com/privacy">Privacy Policy</a>
+<a href="http://share.lockerz.com/blog/">Lockerz Share Blog</a> | <a href="http://share.lockerz.com/privacy">Privacy Policy</a>

 == Installation ==